hobby65/lab_in_a_box/reposerver.md

 We want the repository server to host multiple versions of Rhel, so we adapt
 the description on the web to our needs.

+This host will double as DNS server for our lab.

 ## The VM

 First we need to create a VM, with the specs as follows: